-We offer two distinctly different Sunday morning worship services to meet the diverse needs of our congregation:
+Pre-Covid, we offered ( and will offer again) two weekend worship services to meet the diverse needs of our congregation:

 9:00 am Contemporary Eucharist Service